 At the end of the fair, rather than being destroyed, the tire was dismantled and shipped in 188 sections via train to a Uniroyal sales office in Allen Park, Michigan.
 However the Ferris Wheel mechanics were stripped off the tire, making it simply a huge tire standing along Michigan’s I-94.
 Over the years the tire began to deteriorate and locals were known to take potshots at it with both guns and bows leaving the tire with a handful of arrows sticking out of it.

 The tire received a makeover in 1994, adding a new –and rather ugly– hubcap, again in 1998 when a 11-foot high, 500-pound nail was placed into the half foot thick tread of the Giant Tire as part of a campaign for Uniroyals “Nailguard” tires.
-The nail has since been removed put up for auction and the tire received a large million dollar renovation in 2003.
+The nail has since been removed and put up for auction while the tire received a large, million dollar renovation in 2003.